oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 There should be a way to detect I/O congestion of storage domain by MOM, and the way need to be discussed.

 How to judge that the vDisk need more IO bandwidth limit.
 This can be obtained from cmd like iostat's util.
-How about other kind of disks(NFS, GlusterFs)?

 Is it proper to use total_bytes_sec to describe vDisk bandwidth and tune this value dynamically?